How to Prevent Backflow in Your Plumbing System

 What Is Backflow?

 Backflow is essentially what it sounds like: a reversal in the flow of used water.
 When gray water, sewage or gasses flow back into your home’s plumbing system, it renders your residential water undrinkable.
 The phenomenon is usually the result of a cross-connection between the plumbing in your home and the outward source to which the used water is flowing.
-In determining how to prevent backflow, a plumbing professional will need to check out all the cross-connections that occur in your plumbing.
+Backflow occurs when used water - or some combination of water and other substances such as sewage, gray water or gasses - reverses its direction and flows back into your home’s plumbing system.
+Backflow is bad because it renders your water undrinkable.
+Once it occurs, determining how to prevent backflow in the future is usually a matter of examining all the possible cross-connections that may occur in your home’s water system.

 How Do You Prevent Backflow?

 Often, the cross-connections that can lead to backflow are necessary to the proper functioning of your household plumbing: toilet to sewer, for example.
 Many simple-seeming devices are available to control cross-connections, but many cities in the Atlanta area, including Marietta, as Marietta Power & Water notes, have ordinances that regulate how and what backflow prevention devices may be used.
 A plumber familiar with approved devices in your area will best know how to prevent backflow issues you are experiencing.